Skip to content

 We acknowledge that different services will have different conversations based on the roles and remits of the team, however by bringing this information into a central location we can easily share information and help to create person-centred care plans which reflect the wants and needs of people.
 Therefore our ACP Summary should not be viewed as the responsibility of one individual or service, but rather a dynamic document with many people contributing information.

 The Anticipatory Care Programme, which launched in April 2020, is available to support all staff across the Board with information and training.
-There is an eModule and a variety of virtual training delivered by the ACP Team and Realistic Medicine Teams including walkthroughs of Clinical Portal and communication skills with case studies to discuss.
-All training is open to all staff in any role and at any level.
-For more details please visit the Training Hub
+There is an eModule and a variety of recorded training sessions including walkthroughs of Clinical Portal and a Future Care Planning Sway to provide an overview.
+Anyone can view these sessions and are open to all staff in any role and at any level.
+For more details please visit the Training Hub.

 The ACP Team have also created a wealth of resources for the public including webpages which explain many different aspects of future care planning.
-They have leaflets which can be printed off with further information (these can be found on the Useful Documents and Resources section of the webpages) and also regularly host events covering various topics – these are open to both staff and the public.
+They have leaflets which can be printed off with further information (these can be found on the Useful Documents and Resources section of the webpages) and also previous events covering various topics – these are open to view to both staff and the public.

 Over the coming months we will be working closely with members of the Scottish Government to ensure that the work that has already taken place in GGC can be shared with other Health Boards and that we continue to align with any national programmes and messaging.
 We will also continue to work with colleagues in various services and programmes including the Realistic Medicine Team and Unscheduled Care.

 We will also begin to change some of the language we use, particularly in public facing areas, to reflect the new term “Future Care Planning”, however during this transition period the phrase “anticipatory care planning” and “ACP” may still be used.
-The form on Clinical Portal will continue to be called the “Anticipatory Care Plan Summary” until further notice.
+The form on Clinical Portal will be updated to “Future Care Plan Summary” in due course.

 Full details of the approach to Anticipatory Care Planning/Future Care Planning within NHSGGC can be found in the Guidance/Standard Operating Procedure Document.
 Please note this will be updated to reflect the new terminology in coming months.